-Bill or Resolution Yes No No. Subject Matter Agriculture Required 2157 § 1 Insurance Discount for Agriculture Safety Course Completion - Study the feasibility and desirability of creating a program that would allow a farmer or rancher to complete a safety course to receive a discount on insurance relating to the individual's farming or ranching operation.
+Bill or Resolution Yes No No. Subject Matter 1 Agriculture x 2157 § 1 (Required) Insurance Discount for Agriculture Safety Course Completion - Study the feasibility and desirability of creating a program that would allow a farmer or rancher to complete a safety course to receive a discount on insurance relating to the individual's farming or ranching operation.
 The study must include the development of a proposed safety course, the feasible amount of an insurance premium discount, and eligibility requirements for applicants seeking to participate in the discount program.
-The study must include input from the Insurance Commissioner, Agriculture Commissioner, the North Dakota State University Extension Service, and farm, livestock, and agricultural insurance agencies operating in the state.
-1151 § 1 Regulation of Cell-Cultured Protein - Consider studying cell-cultured protein and the status of litigation in federal and state courts to prohibit cell-cultured protein.
+The study must include input from the Insurance Commissioner, Agriculture Commissioner, the North Dakota State University Extension Service, and farm, livestock, and agricultural insurance agencies operating in the state. x 1151 § 1 Regulation of Cell-Cultured Protein - Consider studying cell-cultured protein and the status of litigation in federal and state courts to prohibit cell-cultured protein.
 The study must include the outcome of litigation in other states and an analysis of the regulatory landscape, stakeholder impact, and feasibility of adopting a prohibition on cell-cultured protein in the state.
-1 Education 1012 § 46 Student Truancy and Absenteeism - Consider studying truancy and student absenteeism in K-12 public schools.
-1530 § 1 Special Education Teacher Shortages - Consider studying special education teacher shortages, circumstances, and collective needs.
+Education х 1012 § 46 Student Truancy and Absenteeism - Consider studying truancy and student absenteeism in K-12 public schools.
+X 1530 § 1 Special Education Teacher Shortages - Consider studying special education teacher shortages, circumstances, and collective needs.
 The study must include a review of special education teacher workload, including significant and inequitable disparities in caseload numbers and complexities between educators; addition of students to a special education's workload throughout the year without consideration of impact on students' needs and teachers' workload; lack of a subjective formula for teaching, workload, and case management assignments; unsatisfactory policies and formulas adopted without special educator involvement, adequate training, or with general or vague language; and burdensome workloads threatening compliance with student individual education plans and state and federal law.
-The study must include special education student and staff safety, including the unmet need for accessible, understandable, and effective emergency and crisis plans, procedures, protocols, and trained personnel available to implement them; lack of training in de-escalation techniques and preventative strategies and necessary protective equipment; lack of training in the use of protective equipment and restrictive procedures; uncompensated time for planning and implementing behavior intervention plans separate from teacher preparation time; lack of adequate space to meet the needs of students demonstrating violent behavior; the unmet need for additional highly qualified paraprofessional support in situations
+The study must include special education student and staff safety, including the unmet need for accessible, understandable, and effective emergency and crisis plans, procedures, protocols, and trained personnel available to implement them; lack of training in the use of protective equipment; and restrictive procedures; uncompensated time for planning and implementing behavior intervention plans separate from teacher preparation time; lack of adequate space to meet the needs of students demonstrating violent behavior; the unmet need for additional highly qualified paraprofessional support in situations